 - How does the eVscope “enhance” an image?
 For example, you mentioned that it collects light over time…what does that mean?

 Most astronomical objects are too faint to be seen by the human eye, even with a telescope.
 This is the case because our eyes simply cannot accumulate light the way a sensor does.
 Our idea was to use state-of-the-art, low-light sensor technology and proprietary algorithms to accumulate light and re-project it real time into the telescope’s eyepiece.
 In a matter of seconds, this allows observers to see colors and details of nebulae, galaxies, and comets that that normally cannot be seen, even in larger, traditional telescopes.

 - Can you tell me a bit about the annotation feature?

-We developed an Automatic Field Detection algorithm that uses a built-in database of millions of star coordinates to accurately identify any object in the telescope’s field of view.
+We developed an Automatic Field Detection algorithm that uses an internal map of coordinates of tens of millions of star to accurately identify any object in the telescope’s field of view.
 This allows our eVscope to overcome two problems that frustrate most amateur astronomers: It can automatically point at objects in the night sky, making it easy for users to find the targets they want to observe.
 Second, it provides information about that target that can be overlaid during observations, making astronomy informative as well.

 - And can you tell me a bit about the open source, data-sharing features?